dbalsom/pc-emulation-book/src/introduction.md

 - Basic understanding of digital logic
 - Some experience with emulation
   - If you have never programmed an emulator before, it is recommended that you start with the CHIP-8, a simple system that teaches basic emulation concepts.
 You can find a guide [here](https://tobiasvl.github.io/blog/write-a-chip-8-emulator/).

+## Contributing

+This book is open-source and all content is licensed under the CC0 1.0 Creative Commons Public Domain license, except where otherwise noted.